+The induction cooktop is becoming commonplace now, yet still feels like the stuff of sci-fi.
 Unlike ceramic or gas hobs that heat the entire plate, induction hobs heat only the base of the pan and its contents.
-What’s more, they’re so efficient they can apparently boil water quicker than a kettle and are said to be 50% faster than gas.
+What’s more, they’re so efficient they can usually boil water more quickly than a kettle and are said to be 50% faster than gas.

 Even when the hob is on it remains cool to the touch, yet as soon as you place a saucepan on it, a whopping amount of heat is generated and before you know it you’ve whipped up a four-course banquet.